Last updated: July 2026. Written by Josh Hutcheson, OnlineCourseing editor. See our review methodology.

 Certification Pricing

-I strongly believe it’s a bad practice to charge extra to get certificates for a course you’ve already paid for and completed.
+It is poor practice to charge extra for a certificate on a course you have already paid for and completed.

 Thankfully, Coursera will give you your certificate for free at the end of the program so long as you paid for the course.